-Physical access control options include traditional lock-and-key, on-premise (computer) solution, and cloud-based solution.
+Physical access control options include traditional lock-and-key, on-premise (computer) solutions and cloud-based solutions.

-The electronic on-premise solution is an electronic version of the lock-and-key, with the lock now controlled by a computer server somewhere in the business.
+An on-premise solution is an electronic version of the lock-and-key, with the lock controlled by a computer server located inside the business.

-The cloud-based solution can secure and control multiple locations from a browser or mobile device, revoke access credentials whenever it’s needed, and view live or recorded video from any facility, regardless of location.
+A cloud-based solution can secure and control multiple locations from a browser or mobile device, revoke credentials when needed and view live or recorded video from any facility, regardless of location.

 See our white paper The Simple Truths of Access Control for more detailed product information.

-WHAT ARE THE BENEFITS OF A Saas ACCESS CONTROL SERVICES?
+WHAT ARE THE BENEFITS OF SAAS FOR ACCESS CONTROL?